GettinDatFoShow/ml-gender-detection-rpi/Guide.md

 ... : Once the model has been trained to a percentage that you are happy with, you will then have a python script called label_image.py.
 This is the python file you run against the face photos when you've detected and have them.
 You can now test your trained model by running the script with a flag to the location of a photo of a face that hasnt before been seen by your model.

+... : Next we will follow a tutorial to set up and test our picamera. you can find this tutorial here: https://www.pyimagesearch.com/2015/03/30/accessing-the-raspberry-pi-camera-with-opencv-and-python/